coolmelon/study-notes/react-FEframeworks.md

-## Study notes about React, and other front end frameworks
+## Study notes about React, and other front-end frameworks

+Before diving into learning front-end frameworks, i think its important to take time to learn basics of JavaScript (ES6+), HTML & CSS first.
+Especially JavaScript, it will be foundation knowledge of front-end learning.

 ## React